 Through the positive actions of our staff and students we have been able to achieve extensive energy savings.
-Active participation in the annual NUS ‘Student Switch-Off’ campaign and ‘Christmas Shut-Down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
+Active participation in our annual carbon-saving campaigns and ‘Christmas Shut-Down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
 Find out more on our Environmental Engagement page.